yussifm/capnet_mnist_rust/README.md

-Here's a suggested README description for your GitHub repository:

----

 # CapNet MNIST Rust Project

-This repository provides a Rust-based implementation of a neural network model for classifying images from the MNIST dataset.
-The project leverages libraries like `tch-rs` (for Tensor operations using PyTorch bindings in Rust), `mnist` (for handling the MNIST dataset), and `plotters` (for visualizing training metrics such as loss and accuracy).
-The repository demonstrates key components of data processing, model training, and visualization, and it aims to offer a practical example of Rust's capabilities in deep learning and data handling.
+This repository provides a Rust-based implementation of neural network models for classifying images from the MNIST dataset and exploring CIFAR-10 classification.
+The project demonstrates the use of Rust in deep learning, leveraging libraries like `tch-rs` (for Tensor operations using PyTorch bindings in Rust), `mnist` (for handling the MNIST dataset), and `plotters` (for visualizing training metrics such as loss and accuracy).

 ## Features

+- **Automatic Dataset Handling**
-- **Automatic Download and Extraction**: The code automatically downloads and extracts the MNIST dataset if not present.
+  - Automatically downloads and extracts the MNIST dataset if not already available.
+  - Supports additional datasets like CIFAR-10 for extended experimentation.

+- **Dataset Processing**
-- **Dataset Normalization**: Images are normalized to ensure pixel values range between 0 and 1.
+  - Normalizes image pixel values to range between 0 and 1 for better model convergence.

+- **Neural Network Implementation**
-- **Neural Network Implementation**: The network consists of simple fully connected layers for classifying handwritten digits from 0 to 9.
+  - Implements simple fully connected layers for classifying handwritten digits (MNIST).
-- **Training Metrics Visualization**: Uses the `plotters` library to generate plots for loss and accuracy during training.
+  - Designed to be extendable to other datasets like CIFAR-10.

+- **Training and Visualization**
+  - Trains the model using the Adam optimizer over multiple epochs.
+  - Generates and saves visual plots of training metrics (loss and accuracy) using the `plotters` library.

+- **CUDA Support**
-- **CUDA Support**: If available, the model utilizes CUDA for accelerated computation.
+  - Leverages CUDA for accelerated computation if available.

 ## Installation